When attempting to restore a Windows machine using Bare Metal Recovery, the restore displays the warning:

 OS disk in backup uses MBR disk.
 This may cause boot issues on UEFI systems

 If your machine supports the legacy BIOS mode, use the legacy BIOS mode instead of the UEFI mode.
-If you machine does not support the legacy BIOS mode, do the following:

 Boot from the Veeam Recovery Media.

 Go to Tools and start the Command Prompt utility.

-- Run the following commands one by one:
+Run the following commands one by one:

 At this step, find the disk that you are going to use as a restore destination for the primary operating system.
 In this example, we assume that disk 0 is a restore destination for the primary operating system.

-Mind that the following command will remove all data from the disk 0.
+Mind that the following command will remove all data from disk 0.